Introduction: Normal Anatomy

 There is no blood test to diagnose osteoarthritis.

-The surgery will be performed using general, spinal or epidural anaesthesia.
+The surgery (Hip Resurfacing) will be performed using general, spinal or epidural anaesthesia.
 A combination of techniques is often used.
 The surgeon makes an incision along the affected hip joint, exposing the hip joint.

 The femur is separated from the hipbone socket.
 The socket of the hip joint is exposed.
 It is reamed to a hemispherical surface and prepared to take the new cup (acetabular component).
 The new cup is a press-fit; the back of this cup is roughened to allow bone to grow into it.
 The femur is then exposed and the femoral head is either trimmed or reamed down to an accurate shape to take its new metal component.
 The metal component is attached to the reshaped femur.
 This new metal ball will act like the hip joint’s original ball.
 Then the new ball and the new socket components are joined together to form the new hip joint.
 The muscles and tendons are then repaired and the skin is closed.
 Drains are usually inserted to drain excessive blood.